Statement of Petition Policy

-Denison accepts transfer credit for courses that are either equivalent to a course in the Denison catalog or at a level deemed appropriate by the department or program in which credit is being sought (hereafter called "the Department").
+Denison accepts transfer credit for courses that are either equivalent to a course in the Denison catalog or at a level deemed appropriate by the department or program (hereafter called “the Department”) in which credit is being sought.
 Requests to have transfer credit fulfill a major, minor, or concentration requirement are subject to approval by the Department.
+The initial determination of the satisfaction of a competency requirement, including Power and Justice (P), Quantitative Reasoning (Q), Oral Communication (R), and Writing Competency (W), will be made by the academic department closest to the discipline in which the transferred course was taught.
+Appeals to the initial determination may be directed to the General Education Competency Committee for the P, Q, and R requirements, and to the Writing Committee for the W requirement.
 Denison will not normally accept credits earned in disciplines other than those in the Denison curriculum.
 Transfer credit will be honored only if taken at an accredited college or university and only if the student submits an official transcript of credit within 180 days of the course completion.
-Students considering off-campus work for Denison credit (especially summer school work) must confer with the Registrar, their academic advisor, and their chairperson of the Department (or a designate) prior to enrolling elsewhere.
-The University has no obligation to award transfer credit for course work that has not been approved in advance.
-The courses must be completed with grades of "C" or better in order to be considered for transfer credit.
+Students considering off-campus work for Denison credit (especially summer school work) must confer with the Registrar, their academic advisor, and the chairperson of the Department (or a designate) prior to enrolling elsewhere.
+The University has no obligation to award transfer credit for course work that was not approved in advance.
+The courses must be completed with grades of “C” or better in order to be considered for transfer credit.
 Course work completed in non-traditional fashions, such as distance learning formats, web-based formats, Post Secondary Enrollment Option, including college courses for which high school credit was also granted, CLEP and other college credit bearing instruments, may be subject to review by the Registrar and the Department.

 Grades Earned Elsewhere